ceoAMAN/Dum-E/README.md

 ### A Self-Supervising Horizontal Mixture-of-Experts Architecture for Consumer Hardware

-> *"v1 was an arrow in the dark. v3 knew its target. v5 is the arrow, the target, and the proof it hit.
-The target is K → 0."*

 **Hardware:** MacBook Air M4 · 16 GB Unified Memory
 **Stack:** MLX (Apple Silicon Native) · No PyTorch · No CUDA · No cloud
-**Status:** Final · April 2026 · arXiv Preprint

 ---